-1. I have the honour to acknowledge receipt under cover of your letter No. 39244 dated 2 March 1964, of a copy of a letter of 25 February 1964, addressed to you by the Agents for the Applicants in the South West Africa cases.
+1. I have the honour to acknowledge receipt under cover of your letter No. 39244 dated 2 March 1964, of a copy of a letter of 25 February 1964, addressed to you by the Agents for the Applicants in the South to you copies of the report of the Commission of Enquiry into South West Africa Affairs.
+It is therefore necessary to clarify the position.